richardebeling/five-words-five-letters/README.md

     whether we've already stored information for a cache set.
 The random access into the 250MB starting offsets can thus be reduced to cases where there is an actual value stored that allows to take the shortcut.

+#### Possible Optimizations That We Didn't Implement
+* We've only focused on optimizing the actual brute-force search.
+For IO, we still use C++ `iostreams`.
+When we find a result combination, we look up the original word for each of the contained 5-character sets using a `std::unordered_map`.
+These are known to be slow(er than necessary), but this is not in the hot code path.
+By using manual IO using `getchar_unlocked()` or similar, and by swapping out the hashmap with the `robin_hood` implementation or similar, we estimate that we could further decrease runtime by approximately 100ms, but the code would be less portable and it would introduce dependencies.
+* We didn't implement multithreading.
+It would require more code and add a CPU-time overhead to reduce wall clock time, and we think CPU time (and energy consumption) is the more relevant metric here (since we reached execution in seconds).